sepehr-mortaheb/fMRI_preproc_SPM/README.md

                                             sub-ZZZ_ses-zzz_task-<TaskName>_bold.json
                                             sub-ZZZ_ses-zzz_task-<TaskName>_bold.nii
   ```
-- To run the pipeline, open the `preprocessing.mat` file, set the requested directories and parameters, and run the file.
+- To run the pipeline, open the `preprocessing.m` file, set the requested directories and parameters, and run the file.
-- If you need to change the hyperparmeters of different preprocessing steps, open the `func_PreprocBatch.mat` file, and set the parameters with your own values accordingly.
+- If you need to change the hyperparmeters of different preprocessing steps, open the `func_PreprocBatch.m` file, and set the parameters with your own values accordingly.
 - I have tested the pipeline on `macOS Sonoma Version 14.5` and it works without any error.

-**Do not hesitate to send your feedback to improve this piepline!**
+**Do not hesitate to send your feedback to improve this pipeline!**